Volunteer with snow leopards - Mountain ghosts: Protecting snow leopards and other animals of the Tien Shan mountains of Kyrgyzstan

 Scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.

 Awards & accolades

-Our former Altai snow leopard expedition, which was very similar to this new expedition, was honoured in BBC Wildlife magazine's "Top Ten Conservation Holidays" list.
+Our snow leopard work was honoured in BBC Wildlife magazine's "Top Ten Conservation Holidays" list.

-Our former Altai snow leopard expedition, which was very similar to this new expedition, was honoured in The Independent in Sunday’s "Top Ten Outdoor Pursuits" list.
+Our snow leopard work was honoured in The Independent in Sunday’s "Top Ten Outdoor Pursuits" list.

-Our former Altai snow leopard expedition, which was very similar to this new expedition, was honoured in the Sunday Times "Summer 100" list as the "Most satisfying trip of the year".
+Our snow leopard work was honoured in the Sunday Times "Summer 100" list as the "Most satisfying trip of the year".